U.S. open up five-point lead in Presidents Cup

-The Internationals, in dire need of a resurgence before Sunday’s concluding 12 singles, did make some inroads late on Saturday before play was suspended at a soaked and soggy Muirfield Village because of fading light.
+The Internationals, in dire need of a resurgence before Sunday’s concluding singles, did make some inroads late on Saturday before play was suspended at a soaked Muirfield Village because of fading light.

-Of the four foursomes matches still to be completed on Saturday, Nick Price’s Internationals were leading in two, all square in one and trailing in the other.
+Of the four foursomes matches still to be completed, the Internationals were leading in two, all square in one and trailling in the other.

-However, his players will need to build further momentum when play resumes at 7.35 am local (1135 GMT) on Sunday if they are to avoid a fifth successive defeat in the biennial team competition, and an eighth in 10 editions.
+However, Nick Price’s Internationals will need to build further momentum when play resumes at 7.35 am local (1135 GMT) on Sunday if they are to avoid a fifth successive defeat in the biennial team competition, and an eighth in 10 editions.

 With Phil Mickelson and Tiger Woods providing a few moments of magic, the Americans had tightened their grip on the trophy with a superb display of golf in the morning’s fourballs to lead by 10-1/2 points to 6-1/2.